How to Incorporate Social-Emotional Learning in Your Classroom

 Depending on the skill, I often give students about 15 minutes to create skits in small groups to showcase what it looks like in practice.
 This way, when they are at recess or at home, they can implement their new learning.
 For example, during my lesson on empathy, I had students write words of affirmation for each other and challenged them to be empathetic towards one another for the duration of the week, even if someone’s truth was different from their own.

 To see social and emotional development in students, teachers must understand that it is a difficult and ongoing journey, yet so rewarding.
 In a year I have seen so much growth in the way my students communicate through tough situations, advocate respectfully for themselves, take accountability for their actions, and hold themselves to higher educational standards.
-Each of them have become true leaders, and are even mentoring younger students.
+All of them have become true leaders, and are even mentoring younger students.
 It's been incredible to see!